 B i o g r a p h y

-Zach W. Mills is the author of The Last Blues Preacher, a biography about Chicago civil rights hero Rev. Clay Evans, being published by Fortress Press on May 1, 2018.
+Dr. Zach W. Mills is the author of the award-winning biography The Last Blues Preacher, a biography about Chicago civil rights hero Rev. Clay Evans, published by Fortress Press on May 1, 2018.
 He is a communications instructor and consultant who studies race, religion, rhetoric, and media.